-The memo notes that "a chaplain is not required to participate or officiate in a private ceremony if doing so would be in variance with the tenets of his or her religious or personal beliefs," writes staff writer Andrew Tilghman for the Army Times.
-"In addition, a chaplain's participation "does not constitute an endorse-
+The memonotes that "a chaplain is not required to participate or officiate in a private ceremony if doing so would be in variance with the tenets of his or her religious or personal beliefs," writes staff writer Andrew Tilghman for the Army Times.
+"In addition, a chaplain's participation "does not constitute an endorsement of the ceremony" by the Defense Department.